International Women's Day Celebration - Break the Bias

 • Enforcement of constitutional and legal provisions and safeguarding rights of women.

-• Building a positive image of women in society and recognizing their contributions in the social, economic, and political sphere.
+• Building a positive image of women in society and recognizing their contributions in the social, economic, and political spheres.

 • Fostering decision-making and collective action.